peon-dev/peon.dev/landing-page.md

 And here I come!
 They completely delegated responsibility of running and fixing Rector issues to me.
 I run this task on a regular basis, if there are any issues I fix them and open merge request.
 Then someone from the team reviews my changes, and merges.

 This way, I am saving a hours of developer time every day!
-And whatover, developers are happier, which is the most important thing for me!
+Furthermore, developers are happier, which is the most important thing for me!

 | Before | After |
 --- | ---